knr1/ch.quantasy.tinkerforge.mqtt.gateway/README.md

 ## Working with TiMqWay

 TiMqWay itself is presented as a micro-service.
-It is called 'Manager' and is provided as 'singleton'.
-Hence, no instance of a Manager is needed.
+It is called 'Manager' and is provided per computer.
+Hence, the instance of a Manager is represented as the computer-name.
 If you look into the provided topic within the MQTT-Broker, the Manager provides the following interface:
 ```
 TF